SoarGroup/VisualSoar/readme.md

 This is an IDE for [Soar](https://soar.eecs.umich.edu/) agent development.

+## Soar Project Organization

+A Soar project is organized into a hierarchy based on the agent's operators and sub-operators.
+VisualSoar then links the Soar source in these files to entries in a datamap, which is a specification of the structure and contents of working memory.
+Soar productions can then be automatically checked for errors.

+### Project JSON Format

+The project JSON format's canonical definition is in POJO classes processed by [Jackson](https://github.com/FasterXML/jackson).
+However, if you would like to work with the JSON in other tools, you can use the JSON schema provided in [`doc/`](./doc/project_schema.json).

 ## Developing

 To compile VisualSoar, you must put a copy of the latest version of sml.lib (from the SoarSuite) into the lib directory.